CQX96/CQX96-Linux/Documentation/trace/osnoise-tracer.rst

 In the context of high-performance computing (HPC), the Operating System Noise (*osnoise*) refers to the interference experienced by an application due to activities inside the operating system.
-In the context of Linux, NMIs, IRQs, SoftIRQs, and any other system thread can cause noise to the system.
+In the context of CQX96, NMIs, IRQs, SoftIRQs, and any other system thread can cause noise to the system.
 Moreover, hardware-related jobs can also cause noise, for example, via SMIs.